weddins/FinalProjectSlideDeck/PresFinal.md

 ========================================================
 The Shiny App was built in two phases.
 The first phase resulted in an R app named `CreateTrigrams.R` that builds a list of trigrams and a second R app named `AnalyzeTextTopics.R` that builds a list of popular words.
 The second phase resulted in two apps: server.R and app.R.

 `CreateTrigrams.R` has the most sophisticated code.
-It was be examined for optimization since it reads/writes text files.
+It was analyzed for optimization since it reads/writes text files.
 Other code preprocesses the text by removing email characters, removing numbers, converting text to lower case, and removing profane words.
 A special routine, `triGramTokenizer`, is created to control the functioning of the `TermDocumentMatix` statement.
 Finally, a file named `FreqTerms.csv` is generated to be used by the shiny app.

 Toward a Smarter Shiny App
 ========================================================